DavidKoleczek/amplifier-dev-dave/README.md

 # Amplifier Development Workspace

-This repository contains copies of relevant Amplifier repositories as submodules for convenient development for **me**.
+This repository contains copies of relevant Amplifier repositories as submodules for convenient development for *me* and intentionally kept minimal.
-However, it is made open to serve as an example or reference for others who are exploring how to work with Amplifier.
+It can also serve as an example or reference for others who are exploring how to work with Amplifier.
 This repo is based on [microsoft/amplifier-dev](https://github.com/microsoft/amplifier-dev).

 One way to describe Amplifier is that it is a fully modular agent, where each core component can be swapped out for different implementations.